cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 The result can be rounded up to 1 GB to be on the safer side.
 This means if you split the state on two `TaskManagers`, you need to give them an extra 500 MB memory on top of the default 1000 MB associated to them leading to the `-ytm 1500` setting.

+These are just rough estimates that you might need to adjust later, for more detailed information about Flink memory configuration please check the [documentation](https://ci.apache.org/projects/flink/flink-docs-release-1.10/ops/memory/mem_setup.html).

 #### RocksDB state backend for larger state

 By default Flink jobs use the Heap state backend to store key-value states.
 This means all data is stored in deserialized form on the java heap.
 If memory permits, this is very efficient but in many cases the state does not fit in the main memory and spilling to disk is inevitable.

 The RocksDB statebackend stores key-value states in embedded RocksDB instances, seamlessly spilling from memory to disk when necessary.
-In contrast with the Heap statebackend, RocksDB does not use the java heap but keeps data in native memory.
-This is important when configuring the memory settings for your TaskManagers:
+In contrast with the Heap statebackend, RocksDB does not use the java heap but keeps data in managed memory.
+Flink by default reserves roughly one third of all the available memory as managed memory.
+Increasing the amount of managed memory available to RocksDB can greatly increase performance of the state backend.

-`TaskManager container size = TaskManager heap size + Containerized heap cutoff`

-The default value for `containerized.heap-cutoff-ratio `is 0.25.
-This means that only 25% of the container memory is allocated for non-heap usage.
-For regular Flink applications this is enough.
-However, when RocksDB is enabled, you have to increase this ratio to 0.5 - 0.9 depending on the total container size (and heap usage) to give enough memory for RocksDB.
+This can be controlled by the `taskmanager.memory.managed.fraction` option.

 To enable RocksDB, set the following Flink configuration parameters:

 ```
 state.backend = ROCKSDB
-containerized.heap-cutoff-ratio = 0.5 - 0.9
-state.backend.rocksdb.disk-type = SSD / SPINNING
 ```

 Note